Financial Aid / Scholarships

 With more than 175 different scholarships available exclusively for business majors, the USF Muma College of Business is proud to award nearly $600,000 in scholarships each year.
 Some scholarships are need-based, some are merit-based; others are awarded to students studying for a particular degree or are based on student talent.

-The Muma College of Business will be accepting applications for scholarships through the university's AwardSpring system for the 2018-2019 academic year in November 2017.
+The Muma College of Business will be accepting applications for scholarships through the university's AwardSpring System for the 2019-2020 academic year in November 2019.
 There will be 2 scholarship options listed for the Muma College of Business.
 One for general scholarships and one for study abroad scholarships.
 Students will be considered for many scholarships under these two options.

 Most scholarships are designated for full-time (12 credit hours or more per term) business students at USF who meet all college admission requirements.
 Most yearly scholarships are in the $500 to $2,000 range.